-Whether you’re introducing yourself to yacht owners themselves, of if you have a meeting with a crew agent or member of the crew, it’s imperative that you dress to impress.
+Whether you’re introducing yourself to yacht owners themselves, or if you have a meeting with a crew agent or member of the crew, it’s imperative that you dress to impress.

-You’ll be working with the super rich, so make sure you’re showered, your clothes are ironed, your shoes are clean, and your hair is neat and tidy.
+You’ll be working with the super-rich, so make sure you’ve showered, your clothes are ironed, your shoes are clean, and your hair is neat and tidy.
 For men, it’s advised to trim up your beard, and for women, pull your hair back.
 Another suggestion is to cover tattoos and take out any piercings that are showing.

 You have to dress the part if you want to secure a job working on a yacht.

 - See Also: How To Make Money and Work as An Au Pair

 From the outside, people who have yacht jobs seem to lead glamorous lives.
 They get to rub shoulders with the elite crowd, sail from port to port, have a year-round tan, and enjoy all the perks that come with the lifestyle.

 But what does a job on a yacht actually entail?
 Well, this depends on the position you are hired for, and whether or not your yacht is rented out for charters.

 If your yacht has guests aboard (meaning the boat is chartered out/rented out), the chef will be up early cooking breakfast for everyone, the deckhand will take the passengers ashore, the stewards will clean the cabins, and all crew members will maintain the boat.
 If the guests stay up late at night, so do you.

 It can be tough and tiring work, but as a bonus, you’ll most likely receive a tip at the end of the charter.

 If the yacht you’re on doesn’t rent out, you’ll be on more of a typical work schedule — 8:00 – 4:00pm or something similar.
 You’ll be there to clean and upkeep the vessel and serve the owner of the yacht.